Rhizopogon subg. Amylopogon

-Sub-genus Amylopogon are ectomycorrhizal fungi categorized as monotropoid mycorrhiza.
+Subgenus Amylopogon are ectomycorrhizal fungi categorized as monotropoid mycorrhiza.
 These fungi are characterized by the presence of a mantle, Hartig net, unique fungal peg, and intracellular hyphal complexes.
 They are also classified by a specific and obligate symbiosis with members of Monotropoideae through a process known as myco-heterotrophy.
 Monotropoideae species depend on Amylopogon fungi for carbon which they in turn acquire from members of Pinus in a host specific tripartite Hartig net exchange.